Vite + Leaf

 Running Vite

-Vite comes with a development server that you can use to serve your assets.
-This is true for the Leaf Vite integration as well.
+Vite comes with a development server that you can use to serve your frontend assets.
 This is a bit different from the traditional way of serving assets with PHP because you need to run a separate server for your assets.
 You can start your Vite server by running:

 leaf view:dev